-This chapter discusses our draft decisions on Essential Water's forecast customer numbers, water sales volume and discharge volumes over the 2022 determination period.
-To assist us in making our decisions, we engaged the CIE to review Essential Water's proposal for these forecasts.
-We also considered stakeholder submissions and undertook our own analysis.
-The consultants' reports can be found on our website.
+This chapter discusses our decisions on Essential Water's forecast customer numbers, water sales volume and discharge volumes over the 2022 determination period.
+It also sets out our decision to have a DVAM at the next determination.
+The consultants' reports and stakeholders' submissions for this chapter can be found on our website.
+We discuss in more detail the issues around accessing and using affordable, safe and reliable water in section 7.4.

-6.1 We have accepted Essential Water's forecast customer numbers
+6.1 We accepted Essential Water's forecast customer numbers

-Essential Water proposed a small change in customer numbers going forward:50
+Essential Water proposed a small change in customer numbers going forward:99